thosgood/this-weeks-finds/markdown/101-151/week142.md

 of the 21st Century, Vol. 1, Birkhaueser, Boston, pp. 119-151.

-For this reason - and others - it's not so surprising that David Carlton and some of his buddies are interested in n-categories.
-In fact, Carlton caught a small error in the definition of n-categories due to James Dolan and myself - it turns out that the number "1" should be the number "2" at one particular place in the definition!
+For this reason - and others - it's not so surprising that David Carlton and some of his buddies are interested in $n$-categories.
+In fact, Carlton caught a small error in the definition of $n$-categories due to James Dolan and myself - it turns out that the number "1" should be the number "2" at one particular place in the definition!
 Anyone who can spot a problem like that is friend of mine.

-Even better, Carlton is now interested in understanding the (n+1)-category of all n-categories, which is crucial for really doing anything with n-categories.
+Even better, Carlton is now interested in understanding the
+$(n+1)$-category of all $n$-categories, which is crucial for really doing anything with $n$-categories.
 Makkai has a new paper on this subject, and I realize now that I've never mentioned this paper on This Week's Finds, so let me conclude by quoting the abstract.
-It's pretty long and detailed, and probably only of interest to n-category addicts....
+It's pretty long and detailed, and probably only of interest to $n$-category addicts....

-15) M. Makkai, The multitopic ω-category of all multitopic ω-categories, preprint available at
+15) M. Makkai, The multitopic $\omega$-category of all multitopic
+$\omega$-categories, preprint available at
 <ftp://ftp.math.mcgill.ca/pub/makkai>

-> "The paper gives two definitions: that of "multitopic ω-category"
+> "The paper gives two definitions: that of "multitopic $\omega$-category"
 > and that of "the (large) multitopic set of all (small) multitopic
-> ω-categories".
+> $\omega$-categories".
 It also announces the theorem that the latter is a
-> multitopic ω-category.
+> multitopic $\omega$-category.
 (The proof of the theorem will be contained in
 > a sequel to this paper.)
 >
 > The work has two direct sources.
 One is the paper \[H/M/P\] (for the